Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 To validate your design:

-Upload your Custom Floor Plan in SVG format
+Upload your floor plan file in SVG format

 Check the results to see if there are any errors found, if not continue scrolling, if yes, go back to your design and correct the errors (it’s likely to do with the naming of your layers)

-- Check the image of your custom floor plan, and make sure everything appears the way you imagined it:
+- Click "See details" to check the image of your custom floor plan, and make sure everything appears the way you imagined it:

 - The conference area will be highlighted in red.

-- Your tables, stage, billboards, and sponsors are highlighted in grey.
+- Your tables, stage, Content banners, and sponsors are highlighted in grey.

 - Your admin seats are represented by the star icon.